tren03/cruise/README.md

 - Access to Tab, Bookmarks, History and Frequent sites all from a single interface
 - Quick web searches
 - Customizable themes
+- tab switch to the most previous tab with alt - u ( in the marks branch currently )

 ## Shortcuts